 American Falls is a very small city located in the state of Idaho.
 With a population of 4,781 people and just one neighborhood, American Falls is the 40th largest community in Idaho.

 Because occupations involving physical labor dominate the local economy, American Falls is generally considered to be a blue-collar town.
-40.50% of the American Falls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, American Falls is a city of sales and office workers, farmers, fishers, or foresters, and professionals.
-There are especially a lot of people living in American Falls who work in farm management occupations (16.12%), office and administrative support (14.34%), and teaching (10.34%).
+41.05% of the American Falls workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, American Falls is a city of sales and office workers, farmers, fishers, or foresters, and managers.
+There are especially a lot of people living in American Falls who work in farm management occupations (16.14%), management occupations (14.76%), and office and administrative support (12.56%).

 Being a small city, American Falls does not have a public transit system used by locals to get to and from work.

-The citizens of American Falls are slightly less educated than the national average of 21.84% for the average city or town: 16.17% of adults in American Falls have a bachelor's degree or advanced degree
+The percentage of adults in American Falls with college degrees is slightly lower than the national average of 21.84% for all communities.
+13.69% of adults in American Falls have a bachelor's degree or advanced degree.

-The per capita income in American Falls in 2022 was $22,047, which is lower middle income relative to Idaho, and low income relative to the rest of the US.
-This equates to an annual income of $88,188 for a family of four.
+The per capita income in American Falls in 2022 was $22,568, which is low income relative to Idaho and the nation.
+This equates to an annual income of $90,272 for a family of four.
 However, American Falls contains both very wealthy and poor people as well.

 American Falls is an extremely ethnically-diverse city.
 The people who call American Falls home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of American Falls residents report their race to be White.
-American Falls also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 47.23% of the city’s residents.
-Important ancestries of people in American Falls include English, German, Irish, Italian, and Swedish.
+People of Hispanic or Latino origin are the most prevalent group in American Falls, accounting for 48.10% of the city’s residents (people of Hispanic or Latino origin can be of any race).
+The greatest number of American Falls residents report their race to be White, followed by Black or African-American.
+Important ancestries of people in American Falls include English, German, Italian, Polish, and Irish.

 The most common language spoken in American Falls is English.
 Other important languages spoken here include Spanish and German/Yiddish.